clearlinux/clear-linux-documentation/source/get-started/cloud-install/azure.rst

       -- Installation successful.
       -- Run the CLI with /home/[user]/bin/az --help

 #.
-The installation program finishes and you must restart your shell for
+When the installation program finishes, you must restart your shell for
    the changes to take effect.
 When the installation is successful, run the following command to restart your shell.